Jean Choi, Ph. D.

 - Multimedia Specialist

-As a DC alumnus and graduate of the Multimedia Design program previously offered by the School of Communication Arts (currently the School of Media, Art and Design) in 2004, Jonelle has worked for a variety of companies throughout her career, bringing years of multi-industry experience to the team.
+As a Durham College alumna and graduate of the Multimedia Design program previously offered by the School of Communication Arts (currently the School of Media, Art and Design) in 2004, Jonelle has worked for a variety of companies throughout her career, bringing years of multi-industry experience to the team.
 She has held various senior, lead, and even management roles with companies in course development, online advertising, software development, fitness, retail and education, winning several awards for her work along the way.

-In May 2016, Jonelle joined Durham College as a Multimedia Specialist in Corporate Training Services.
-Now as part of the eLearning team in the CAFE, she works with faculty and staff to create a variety of multimedia assets - including graphics, learning objects, simulations and video - used in courses, digital communications, workshops and CAFE events.
+In May 2016, Jonelle joined DC as a Multimedia Specialist in Corporate Training Services.
+Now, as part of the eLearning team in the CAFE, she works with faculty and staff to create a variety of multimedia assets - including graphics, learning objects, simulations and video - used in courses, digital communications, workshops and CAFE events.

-In her spare time, Jonelle stays active by practicing and teaching yoga, participating in pilates, crossfit, and cardio kickboxing.
-She also enjoys cooking, baking, and eating all her creations!
-Jonelle lives in Whitby with her husband, Ryan, and their fur kids, Tyson and Ariya - blue Boston Terrier pups.
+Outside of her DC life, Jonelle stays active by practicing and teaching yoga, participating in pilates, crossfit, and cardio kickboxing.
+She also enjoys cooking, baking, and eating, sharing all her creations with her husband, Ryan, and their fur kids, Tyson and Ariya - blue Boston Terrier pups.
 Being quite the foodie, Jonelle says, “I never turn down food,” and is often on the hunt for snacks.
 Keep this in mind if you need her help!

 - Multimedia Specialist